Computing Partial Derivatives using JaxImplicitComponent#

 # we have a static variable, self.options['adder'] that we use in compute_primal, so we need to

-# define theh get_self_statics method to tell OpenMDAO about it
+# define the get_self_statics method to tell OpenMDAO about it.
+Also note that the return value

 def get_self_statics(self):